About

 in beta

-CTT is a web-based initiative giving parents and caregivers direct visibility into the technology used in their children's classrooms — what it surfaces, how it behaves, and what other families and educators are saying about it.
-The project is co-founded with parent advocate Joanna Houston and has attracted interest from multiple national news outlets ahead of its public launch.
+CTTP is a privacy-first research and tools organization giving parents and caregivers direct visibility into the technology used in their children's classrooms — what it surfaces, how it behaves, and what other families and educators are saying about it.
+Co-founded with parent advocate Joanna Houston, CTTP has attracted interest from multiple national news outlets ahead of its public launch.

-• YouTube Classroom Tracker — uses Google Takeout and Google My Activity exports, combined with school bell schedules, to surface the YouTube videos a child's account accessed during instructional time.
-Enables informed conversations with teachers and schools about platform use and content exposure without relying on self-report or platform-provided metrics.
+• ClickBelow(live) — uses Google Takeout exports, combined with school bell schedules, to surface the YouTube videos a child's account accessed during instructional time.
+Enables evidence-based conversations with teachers and schools about platform use and content exposure.

 Contact